-By \Cref{lem:approximation}, it suffices to establish the limiting distribution of $\tilde G(w, x, 1)-\tilde G(w, x, 0)$ for the asymptotic properties of our test statistics.
-Note that in the definition of $\tilde G(w,x,z)$, there contains no nonparametric elements estimated in the indicate function.
+By Lemma \ref{lem:5}, it suffices to establish the limiting distribution of $\widetilde G(w, x, 1)-\widetilde G(w, x, 0)$ for the asymptotic properties of our test statistics.
+Note that in the definition of $\widetilde G(w,x,z)$, there are no nonparametric elements estimated in the indicator function.

-To establish asymptotic properties for inference, we make the following assumption.
+To establish asymptotic properties for our test, we make the following assumption.